Back to Articles

 The market can mean many things, but it usually refers to any type of investment that can be held in an investment or retirement account.
 Most of these, even if packaged as funds, are typically comprised of four categories: stocks, bonds, real estate, or cash.

-Let’s examine what exactly each of these investments are.
+Let’s examine what exactly each of these investments is.

 It is an innovative wonder that this is possible.
 Ordinary people living in 1900 would have loved to have gotten their hands on shares of Standard Oil or US Steel.
 That wasn’t an option.
 Today, it is easy to take for granted that a stake in almost all the companies we use and enjoy daily can be purchased easily.